An Ancient Tradition – Before a written language there were tattoos

 The Role of Polynesian Tattoo Artists

 The role of tattoo artists was passed from generation to generation through an apprenticeship system.
 In addition, Polynesian tattoo artists were highly privileged and venerated members of society.
 The early Polynesians often regarded as spiritual leaders.
-Their responsibilities included not only mastering the tattooing process, but traveling to neighboring islands to perform rites.
+Their responsibilities included not only mastering the tattooing process but travelling to neighbouring islands to perform rites.
 The tattooing process was so spiritual that tattoo artists would often restrict the person getting the tattoo.
 These restrictions included eating certain foods or ordering them to abstain from intercourse or contact with women for a fixed period of time.